 As the Adrienne Arsht Latin America Center begins its Caribbean Initiative, DFC has already positioned itself as an indispensable partner for sharing and testing ideas.
 Jim O’Neill, former Chair of Goldman Sachs Asset Management and former UK Treasury Minister writing in Project Syndicate reminds us: “It might be cathartic to opine noisily about another country’s standards and practices, but there is substantial historical evidence to suggest that a country’s citizens will tend to value economic opportunity over most other issues.”

 Optimizing economic opportunity in our hemisphere remains the best bulwark against insecurity, illicit activities, and violence.
 The United States’ renewed interest in promoting commercial investment and opportunities are positive signs that real progress can be made in this vital region.

-Vicki Assevero is the senior Caribbean fellow at the Adrienne Arsht Latin America Center.
+Vicki Assevero is a former senior Caribbean fellow at the Adrienne Arsht Latin America Center.

 While the new constitution could help jumpstart efforts to alleviate many of the inequalities in Chilean society, the struggle to get to this point should give caution to other countries that have left structural inequalities unaddressed.

 New Atlanticist Oct 16, 2020